 This restaurant serves fine French fare in an atmosphere of elegance and ocean views.
 With gourmet selections crafted by Chef Scott Hunnel and Chef Arnaud Lallement.
 “Dinner begins with a complimentary “Collette,” a chilled Champagne cocktail prepared at your table.”
 Offering regional, fresh ingredients, langoustine, duck, elk, sablefish and Kobe beef are on the list of options.
 Alternatively, Remy also offers a brunch, dessert, and wine-tasting experience.
 Current prices for Remy are as follows: Dinner $125 per person, Wine pairing is $230 per person, brunch is $80 per person (add an extra $30 for a Champagne pairing), and the Dessert Experience is $60 (add $25 for the wine pairing).
 Check out the Disney Fantasy Remy Menu.

-This Adult-Only restaurant on the Disney Fantasy features Northern Italian cuisine in a four-course meal.
+Palo is an Adult-Only restaurant on the Disney Fantasy featuring Northern Italian cuisine in a four-course meal.
 Salads, pasta, meats, and seafood are all part of the menu.
 Palo features Italian decor and offers ocean views and live music.
 It is an Adults-Only restaurant (18+) and requires reservations, and costs extra.
 Palo offers a prix fixe dinner at $70 per person with an option for a la carte items.
-Brunch is $50 per person, and you can technically order as much as you like, but no longer includes a brunch buffet option.
+Brunch is $50 per person, and you can technically order as much as you like, but it no longer includes a brunch buffet option.
+We loved getting Brunch at Palo, and highly recommend it for your next cruise.
 Check out the Disney Fantasy Palo Menu.

 Disney Fantasy Lounges and NightClubs